newhuo-tech/sg-docs/source/index.html.md

 API Key Permission：Trade<br>

-In order to protect API users from unexpected losses resulting from lost network connection due to system failure on the part of the client or the Huobi Singapore system, Huobi Singapore has added an automatic order withdrawal interface.
-When users accidentally disconnect from Huobi Singapore, the system automatically cancels all orders for users to avoid loss, that is, provide Dead man's switch function.
+In order to protect API users from unexpected losses resulting from lost network connection due to system failure on the part of the client or the New Huo Singapore system, New Huo Singapore has added an automatic order withdrawal interface.
+When users accidentally disconnect from New Huo Singapore, the system automatically cancels all orders for users to avoid loss, that is, provide Dead man's switch function.
 When enabled, if the interface is not called again before the set time expires, all the user's spot orders will be cancelled (maximum support for cancellation of 500 orders).

 ### HTTP Request